Freiling87/CCU/CCU/Scratchpad.md

 Since Character Creator inventory isn't by default carried to spawn, use it as a shop inventory.
 ###			C	Player Loadout
 As in, the inventory you'd see in a Loadout-o-matic as a shop inventory
-##		C	Passive
-###			C	Blinker
-Blink to a random nearby spot when hit
-This is valid for player characters, so might need to be another mod
-###			C	Concealed Carrier
-Hides weapon until drawn
-###			C	Explodevice Eligible
-agent.canExplosiveStimulate
-###			C	Holographic
-Ghostlike, not necessarily gibbable (Use Supernatural for that)
-###			C	Invincible
-New
-###			C	Mute Dialogue
-Cancels possible immersion-breaking dialogue tailored to vanilla NPCs
-###			C	Oblivious
-Doesn't care about destroyed property, dead teammates, or noises in restricted areas.
-But will enter combat if their teammates do.
-###			C	Psychic Shield
-Wiki: "The Alien is unaffected by mind altering items such as a Hypnotizer or Haterator, but can be affected by items like Rage Poison or the Satellite's Happy Waves."
-###			C	Reviveable (Infinite)
-Instead of dying, agent will be Injured instead.
-Player can revive them or hire someone to do it unlimited times.
-###			C	Reviveable (One)
-Instead of dying, agent will be Injured instead.
-Player can revive them or hire someone to do it once.
-###			C	Reviver
-If hired and surviving, will revive the player once
-###			C	Spidey-Sensitive
-When alerted, immediately enters combat with perp (no search necessary)
-###			C	Statue
-Remove colors
-Tint white
-Make stationary, Invincible, non-reactive
-###			C	Stinky Aura
-Werewolf A-were-ness works on this character
-###			C	Supernatural
-Ghost Gibber works
-###			C	Tattletale
-Reports ALL crimes to alarm button
-###			C	Unappetizing
-Can't be bitten/cannibalized
-###			C	Translucent
-Ghost visual effect
-###			C	Unchallenging
-No XP for neutralization
-###			C	Vision Beams (Cop Bot)
-DW
-###			C	Zombified
-Agent.zombified
-Agent.customZombified
-###			√	Crusty
-Complete
-###			√	Extortable
-Complete
-###			C!
-Guilty
-####			C!
-Cascade to Employees
-SetRelationshipOriginal, under Drug Dealer
-###			√	Innocent
-Complete
-###			√	Possessed
-Complete
-###			√	Status Effect Immune
-Complete
-###			√	Z-Infected
-Complete
 ##		C	Relationships - Faction
 ###			C	00 Refactor
 Put custom methods in faction traits.